JoE11-y/Celo-101-Tutorial/README.md

   - winner: the winner of the lottery round.
   - tickets: information regarding the participating tickets, which is derived from the Ticket entity

-- PlayerInfo: refers to a player that has participated in at least one round.
+- PlayerInfo: refers to the information of a player participated in at least one round.
 This entity will store the following
-  - id: The player id when compared to the number of
+  - id: The player id when compared to the number of number of players (this number is same as the ticket ID)
+  - address: The player address (hexadecimal string)

 - TicketInfo: refers to a ticket bought in a lottery round.

+  - player: The information of the player with the ticket
+  - lotteryRound: the lottery round where that ticket was bought
+  - isWinner: status if ticket is winning ticket.

 Open up the schema.graphql file and enter these new entities.